 Attention is to time as velocity is to speed.
-If I tell you that I’m driving at a speed of 55 miles per hour, that does not tell you anything about where I am going, because you do not know my direction.
+If I tell you that I’m driving at a speed of 55 miles per hour, that does not tell you anything about where I’m going, because you don’t know what direction I’m heading in.
 Velocity is speed plus direction.
-Similarly, if I tell you that I spent two hours with my family yesterday (time), that does not tell you anything about what occupied our minds —we could have been having an engaging conversation or we could have been immersed in our phones.
+Similarly, if I tell you that I spent two hours with my family yesterday (time), that does not tell you anything about what our minds were directed at—we could have been having an engaging conversation, or we could have been immersed in our phones.
 Attention is time plus intentionality.

 The amount of human attention in the world is finite.
-We have 24 hours in the day and need to spend paying attention to eating, sleeping and meeting our other needs.
-The attention during the remaining hours of most people in the world is taken up by earning an income and consuming goods and services, leaving relatively little time for attention to be freely allocated.
+We have 24 hours in the day, some of which we need to spend paying attention to eating, sleeping and meeting our other needs.
+The attention during the remaining hours of most people in the world is taken up by having to earn an income and by consuming goods and services, leaving relatively little time for attention to be freely allocated.
 A hard limit on available attention also exists for humanity as a whole—as I argued earlier, we are headed for peak population, at which point we will no longer be increasing the total amount of potentially available attention by adding more people.

-Crucially, we are not able to go back in time and change our past attention, either as individuals or collectively.
+Crucially, we cannot go back in time and change our past attention, either as individuals or collectively.
 A student who walks into an exam unprepared cannot revisit the preceding weeks and study more.
 A world that enters a pandemic unprepared is not able to go back in time and do more research on coronaviruses.

-The situation is not dissimilar to the one that first occurred when people left the countryside and moved to big cities during the transition to the Industrial Age, in the process giving up identities that had been constructed around land and crafts (a process that has continued to play itself out throughout the world as industrialization spread).
+The situation is not dissimilar to the one that first occurred when people left the countryside and moved to big cities during the transition to the Industrial Age, having to give up identities that had been constructed around land and crafts (a process that has continued to play itself out throughout the world as industrialization spread).
 They were uprooted from their extended families and confronted with people from other regions who held different beliefs.
 Then too there was a marked increase in mental illness, drug abuse and suicide.

-Given the new transition, it is not surprising that with the current digital dislocation we are yet again seeing a rise in populist leaders with simplistic messages, such as Donald Trump in the United States and Viktor Orbán in Hungary.
+As with such earlier transitions, it is not surprising that with the current digital dislocation we are yet again seeing a rise in populist leaders with simplistic messages, such as Donald Trump in the United States and Viktor Orbán in Hungary.
 A recent study found that the average share of the vote for populist parties throughout Europe is more than double what it was in the 1960s .
-People who lose meaning when their purpose and beliefs are challenged want to be told that things will be okay and that the answers are simple.
-‘Make America Great Again’ is an example of one such message.
+People who lose their sense of meaning when their purpose and beliefs are challenged want to be told that things will be okay and that the answers are simple.
+“Make America Great Again” is one such message.
 These backward-looking movements promise an easy return to a glorious past.
-Similarly, we are once again seeing a growth in church attendance as well as in various spirituality movements, all of which promise to quickly restore individuals’ access to meaning.
+Similarly, we are once again seeing a growth in church attendance as well as in various spiritual movements, all of which promise to quickly restore individuals’ access to meaning.
 The alternative of creating new meaning through an individual search for purpose and the independent examination and formation of beliefs requires considerable attention.
 Attention which people cannot muster for reasons that we will examine in detail later in the book.

-This individual scarcity of attention is not confined to any one demographic.
+This individual scarcity of attention to purpose is not confined to any one demographic.
 People who work multiple jobs to pay rent and feed their families are definitely impacted, but so are many people in high-paying jobs, who are often working more hours than ever and have increased their personal expenses to the point where they cannot afford to quit.
-One might posit that this is the result of a lack of education, but I often meet young people who have graduated from elite schools and want to work for a technology startup or to enter venture capital.
+One might posit that this is the result of a lack of education, but I often meet young people who have graduated from elite schools and want to work for a technology startup or get into venture capital.
 Most of them are looking for advice about how to apply to a specific position.
-After discussing that for some time, I usually ask them a more open question: ‘What do you want from your next position?’
-That often elicits more interesting answers—they might talk about learning a new skill or applying a skill that they have recently learned.
+After discussing that for some time, I usually ask them a more open question: “What do you want from this position?”
+That often elicits more interesting answers—they might talk about learning a new skill, or applying one that they have recently learned.
 Sometimes people answer with a desire to contribute to some cause.
-When I ask them ‘What is your purpose?’, shockingly few people have paid enough attention to this question to have an answer.
+When I ask them “What is your purpose?”, shockingly few have paid enough attention to this question to have an answer.
 It is often as if they had been presented with this question for the first time and suddenly realize that “make a lot of money” is not actually a purpose that can provide meaning in life.

-Climate change, ‘death from above’ and pandemics are three examples of species-level threats that are facing humans.
-As I wrote earlier, we are only able to sustain the current global human population due to our technological progress.
+Climate change, “death from above” and pandemics are three examples of species-level threats that are facing humans.
+As I wrote earlier, we are only able to sustain the current global human population due to technological progress.
 Each of these risk categories has the potential to fundamentally disrupt our ability to meet individual needs.
-For example, the climate crisis could result in a large-scale global crop failure, which would mean we could no longer meet everyone’s needs for calories and nutrients.
-This is not a hypothetical concern; it has led to the downfall of prior human civilizations, such as the Rapa Nui on Easter Island or the Mayans, whose societies collapsed due to relatively small changes in their local climate, possibly induced in some measure by their own actions.– Now we are facing a climate crisis on a truly global scale, and we should be using a significant amount of all human attention to fight this threat.
+For example, the climate crisis could result in large-scale global crop failures, which could mean we would no longer be able meet everyone’s needs for calories and nutrients.
+This is not a hypothetical concern: it has led to the downfall of prior human civilizations, such as the Rapa Nui on Easter Island and the Mayans, whose societies collapsed due to relatively small changes in their local climate, possibly induced in some measure by their own actions.– Now we are facing a climate crisis on a truly global scale, and we should be using a significant proportion of all human attention to fight this threat.

-None of this means that everyone has to become a scientist or engineer—there are lots of other ways to allocate attention to address these threats and opportunities.
-For instance, learning about the climate crisis, sharing that knowledge with others and becoming politically active are all ways of allocating attention that directly or indirectly create more knowledge.
+None of this means that everyone has to become a scientist or engineer—there are many other ways to allocate attention to address these threats and opportunities.
+For instance, learning about the climate crisis, sharing that knowledge with others and becoming politically active are all ways of allocating attention that can directly or indirectly create more knowledge.
 So is creating art that inspires others, whether it is to directly take an action, or by connecting us to our shared humanity as a source of meaning.
-This is why when I talk about not creating enough knowledge, I am not limiting it to scientific knowledge but all knowledge, as defined earlier.
+This is why when I talk about not creating enough knowledge, I am not limiting it to scientific knowledge but including all knowledge, as defined earlier.

-Why is our scarce attention so poorly allocated that we are facing a potential extinction-level event in the form of the climate crisis?
+Why is our scarce attention so poorly allocated that we have created a potential extinction-level event in the form of a climate crisis?
 One reason is that we currently use the market mechanism to allocate attention.
-The next sections explain how it is sucking a lot of attention into a few systems such as Facebook, while also keeping much of it trapped in Industrial Age activities.
-Finally, we will consider why markets fundamentally cannot allocate attention, which points to the crucial limits of capitalism.
+The next sections explain how this mechanism is sucking huge amounts of attention into a few systems such as Facebook, while also keeping much of it trapped in Industrial Age activities.
+Finally, we will consider why markets fundamentally cannot allocate attention, which points to crucial limits on capitalism.